 However, realizing the potential of big data to build an integrated omnichannel customer experience can be challenging.
 One of the biggest barriers to big data implementation in retail is the complexity of the process that requires proven experience with similar projects.

-Moreover, it’s expected that predictive analytics, AI, and machine learning will continue to revolutionize the retail industry further, which makes the selection of a robust, future-proof solution even harder.
+Moreover, it’s expected that ecommerce predictive analytics, AI, and ecommerce SaaS will continue to revolutionize the retail industry further, which makes the selection of a robust, future-proof solution even harder.
 To add to this, while there are numerous big data solutions available on the market, which cover essential omnichannel retail, these solutions require careful tailoring to deliver their best.

-To sum up, retail brands that wish to get up to speed with big data in order to get ahead of the competition and proactively meet customer needs may need assistance from experienced big data consulting advisors who have a track record of similar implementations and can take their business to the next level of greatness.
+To sum up, retail brands that wish to get up to speed with big data in order to get ahead of the competition, proactively meet customer needs, and enable retail automation may need assistance from experienced big data consulting advisors who have a track record of similar implementations and can take their business to the next level of greatness.